neurobagel/documentation/docs/infrastructure.md

 {{ read_table('./repos/api/docs/api_environment_variables.tsv') }}

-=== "graphDB"
+=== "GraphDB"

     _* These values will have to be changed for your deployment from their default value:_

-    !!! warning "Change the following default values in your .env file for a graphDB deployment!"
+    !!! warning "Change the following default values in your .env file for a GraphDB deployment!"

         ```bash
         NB_GRAPH_IMG=ontotext/graphdb:10.3.1